 James 1:1 (ESV)

 The Gospel is the hope for every human heart.
-I want to be His slave to reach them and glorify God’s holy name.
+I want to be His slave to reach the lost and glorify God’s holy name.
 Don’t you?

 So, besides using the gifts and talents He has given you, here are ways to be a slave to Christ that every believer is called to do: